MileHacker Logo

 Gear Up for Seasons

 • Spring (March-May): Mild temperatures, some rain.
-Bring light layers and a waterproof jacket.
+Bring light layers and a waterproof coat.

-• Summer (June-August): Warm and muggy, often with heavy rains.
+• Summer (June-August): Warm and muggy, often with a lot of rains.
 Lightweight, ventilated clothing, and an umbrella are useful.

 • Autumn (September-November): Pleasant, cooler temperatures with less rain.
 Ideal for outdoor activities.